Vindexus/PoweredByHeresy/game/github/warrior.md

 *   Precise: While you remain focused on a single target, you gain +2 piercing against them

 If you change tactics you lose the benefit of the one you had chosen.

+### Armored

+You ignore the Clumsy tag on any armor you wear.